pinskii/WeatherApp/README.md

 - WeatherApp is the application itself

 Apache NetBeans IDE is recommended to run this application since it what we use but it might also work with other Java IDEs.
 To run the program open the WeatherApp project in NetBeans and run it.
-Link to the design document: https://course-gitlab.tuni.fi/comp-se-110-software-design_2022-2023/matti-pinja-melina-and-someone/-/blob/main/COMP.SE.100_design_document.pdf

 The class diagram png and drawio files are included because it could be hard to read ftom a screenshot without zooming.
 They are marked with the final_submission tag.